improbable-andreaskrugersen/spatialstein3d-docs/chapter2.md

 ## Make it Spatial

-First we need to install the Spatial tools as described in [step 1 here](https://documentation.improbable.io/sdks-and-data/docs/set-up-the-sdks).
+First we need to install the Spatial tools as described [here](https://documentation.improbable.io/sdks-and-data/docs/set-up-the-sdks).
 The Spatial CLI is your main way to build your project, upload assemblies or launch local deployments.
 We will use this a lot.

-Step 2, installing a specific Worker SDK will be handled in the [next chapter](chapter3.md), don't do that yet.
+Follow the instructions on that page but skip Step 2, installing a specific Worker SDK.
+This will be handled in the [next chapter](chapter3.md), don't do that yet.

 After the `spatial` CLI has been installed, run `spatial help` in your project directory.
 Among the actual help output, you will also see a warning printed at the top: